 The controlling element of SNMP is the network manager.
 This can be installed on any computer on the network.
-The network manager drives the system, whereas the software agents’ main task is to respond to requests from the network manager.
+The network manager drives the system, whereas the software system management agents’ main task is to respond to requests from the network manager.

 The SNMP Manager

 The network management system includes a schedule for querying agents.
 Each device on the network has a software agent installed on it, and the communication of SNMP takes place between the manager and the system management agents, making it unnecessary for the network manager to communicate directly with each device.